What is Billable Utilization Rate and Why It Matters

 The billable utilization rate can push employees to work harder to meet targets, even though they are overloaded.

-As a result, they risk not only producing work of poorer quality, but also, in the worst case, putting their health and well-being at risk.
+This not only risks producing more low-quality work, but also, in the worst case, putting their health or well-being at risk.

 What factors can affect the staff activity rate?

-There are many reasons why utilization rate fail to meet targets.
+There are many reasons why utilization rate do not meet the objectives.

 • Inefficient processes: if employees waste time on non-productive tasks - such as administration, work reporting or project travel- their output will suffer, and their billable utilization rate will be lower than expected.